WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 #### Path parameters

 * `projectId` - is the project identifier.
 * `amount` - amount of tokens to be converted related to the decimals of the token.
+Numeric value up to 18 decimals.
 * `userAddress` - caller address.
 * `from` - source CAIP-10 asset address.
 * `to` - destination CAIP-10 asset address.